-To disable the Countdown Timer simply set the time to zero.
+To disable the Countdown Timer completely, simply set the time to zero.
 Your Poll will then start immediately upon pressing the green Start button above.

 Use Question Timer